devedmonton/codevid19.com/policies/faq.md

 #### Can I work on a project I've already started before CODEVID-19?

 That's fine, however only projects that were started **on or after March 16, 00:00 UTC** can be submitted for prizing considerations.
-See [Submissions](#submission) for more details.
+See [Submissions](submissions.html) for more details.

 #### When do sign-ups start?
 When do they end?

 Sign-ups have started!
 Register on [FindCollabs](https://findcollabs.com/hackathon/codevid-19-isp21fkqtjupchx7kjed) and [join](https://join.slack.com/t/codevid-19/shared_invite/zt-dcs1sv47-TXkkSa8vg0uAq5wv1SMnMQ) our [Slack](https://codevid-19.slack.com).
-We will close sign-ups one week prior to the [final submission date](#submission).
+We will close sign-ups one day prior to the final submission date (April 30th 23:59 UTC).

 #### Do you have datasets and other resources we could start from?